fhausmann/deepgrp_reproducibility/README.rst

 Getting the data
 ================

-You can download all required training/testing data and required programs with make::
+You can download all the required training/testing data and programs needed with make::

     poetry run make